NathanBargman/CS_2103/README.md

 Creating and comparing Hash Maps and Lists.

 Project 3 : IMDB BFS |
-A breathfirst search engine to find the shortest distence between each Actors who are linked by the movies they have   been in.
-Actors are orginized in a link list that is created by parsing text files downloaded from the Internet Movie Database.
+A breathfirst search engine to find the shortest distance between each Actors who are linked by the movies they have been in.
+Actors are organized in a linked list that is created by parsing text files downloaded from the Internet Movie Database.

 Project 4 : Zootopia |
 A JavaPane based game.